 Gratitude is powerful and possible and potent without children.

 Mothering feels a lot like never quite getting a day right.
 Like I can try and try and try and still, I say the wrong thing or do the wrong thing or don’t do the right thing.
-And there’s so much gray.
+There’s so much gray.
 No one parenting expert or blogger or other mothers can ever really tell you how to mother to your own children.
 God has to fill in the margins because I can not do it alone.

 But do you know when I realized I could do nothing on my own?